 - I have a third-party Docker image, can I use that in Domino?

-When you create an environment with a custom image, use the Automatically make compatible with Domino checkbox.
-See Create a Domino Environment with a Pre-Built Image.
+When you create an Environment with a custom image, use the Automatically make compatible with Domino checkbox.
+See Create a Domino Environment for details.

 - How can I learn about new versions of the DSE and make feature requests?